Triple-A season will be delayed, possibly leaving Mariners star prospects like Jarred Kelenic in baseball purgatory

 Perhaps no player despises the concept of the alternate training site more than Jarred Kelenic, the Mariners’ prized outfield prospect.
 He spent all last summer in that purgatory.
 And according to former Mariners CEO Kevin Mather’s infamous Zoom call, there was no chance for Kelenic to escape regardless of his performance or the circumstances surrounding the big league team.

 Given Mather’s revelations on that situation and the direct mention of service time, there was expected fallout beyond his own resignation.
-Kelenic’s agent, Brodie Scoffield, told USA Today that the Mariners’ long-term contract extension offer made in January of 2020 came with the quid pro quo of making the MLB team if he signed it.
+Kelenic’s agent, Brodie Scoffield, told USA Today that the Mariners’ long-term contract extension offer made in January 2020 came with the quid pro quo of making the MLB team if he signed it.
 The Mariners rebuffed that claim, saying that Kelenic was only guaranteed a spot on the 40-man roster, which comes with any MLB contract.

 Even before the news of this delay to the Triple-A season, the Mariners were facing intense scrutiny in how they would handle Kelenic this spring and what they would do with him as the MLB season approaches.
-If he plays reasonably well and doesn’t make the opening day roster, there will almost certainly be claims of service time manipulation and a possible grievance filed by the MLB Players Association.
+If he plays reasonably well and doesn’t make the opening-day roster, there will almost certainly be claims of service time manipulation and a possible grievance filed by the MLB Players Association.

-But since last season, when they faced backlash for not putting Kelenic on the 2020 opening day roster, the Mariners pointed to his lack of experience at the Double-A level — 21 games, 92 plate appearances — and the need for more development with games against a higher level of competition.
+But since last season, when they faced backlash for not putting Kelenic on the 2020 opening-day roster, the Mariners pointed to his lack of experience at the Double-A level — 21 games, 92 plate appearances — and the need for more development with games against a higher level of competition.
 It would have been the expressed reason for starting him out at Tacoma for at least the month of April instead of the opening day roster.

-Now, they can’t claim development or preparation as their reasoning for not putting Kelenic on the opening day roster.
+Now, they can’t claim development or preparation as their reasoning for not putting Kelenic on the opening-day roster.
 The alternate training site offers minimal in the way of either.

 It would be a fair and an expected argument to say that Kelenic would be better off going to the big leagues, prepared or not, to play in real games to further his development than have it remained stalled at the alternate site.
 If he were to start the season at the alternate training site, it might only delay his debut until after the Triple-A season resumes.

 Much of this could be determined by how Kelenic performs this spring.
 He went 0 for 2 with a strikeout Tuesday vs. Cleveland while playing four innings.
-If he plays anywhere near above average, the Mariners might have to consider keeping him on the opening day roster, regardless if it means they may lose him a year early in free agency.
+If he plays anywhere near above average, the Mariners might have to consider keeping him on the opening-day roster, regardless if it means they may lose him a year early in free agency.
 At some point, they can’t keep waiting for development to come from a situation that doesn’t offer any.

 This delay shouldn’t come as a surprise given the situation.